NewTec-GmbH/gitWorkInstructions/doc/versioning/submod_versioning.md

   information about a submodule configuration.
 * It is not possible to specify the commit id via a tag within the .gitmodules file.
-* The GIT submodule commands only show commit hashes.
+* The Git submodule commands only show commit hashes.
 Used labels and branches must be determined via additional detours.

 This complicates both the configuration and the documentation of the